Livestream: Escape from Hotel Izanami on Steam - User reviews, Price & Information

 In this side-scrolling action-adventure game, you'll need to scour the inside of an abandoned hotel, looking for clues to solve the mystery of the hotel and ensure your escape from a mysterious, murderous mascot intent to kill.

-Livestream: Escape from Hotel Izanami is a horror and survival horror game developed by qureate and Orgesta Inc. and published by qureate.
+Livestream: Escape from Hotel Izanami is a horror, survival horror and action game developed by qureate and Orgesta Inc. and published by qureate.

 Released on June 10th 2021 is available only on Windows in 5 languages: English, Simplified Chinese, Traditional Chinese, Japanese and Korean.